Ramacsv/hawaii/index.md

 _One special thing is he  built a special bridge to Hawaii from San Francisco._

-_This bridge is flexible that the connecting points can be changed._
+_This bridge is flexible and expands so that the connecting points can be changed._

 _On the bridge he has built a lot of places where he can stop to get food and fuel._

+_It is satelite controlled_

 _It has landing pad for his SonicFlyer and drive in area and ship docking station also._